 In this article, we’ll look at thirteen specific accessibility issues that prevent users with disabilities from using a mobile application, thus exposing organizations to potential legal action or complaint.
-We’ll also cover how to test mobile applications for accessibility.
+We’ll also cover how to audit mobile applications for accessibility.
 While somewhat technical, this article will provide a substantive overview of development best practices to implement and snafus to avoid when designing a mobile application.

 In many cases, we will refer to the Web Content Accessibility Guidelines (WCAG) 2.0 success criterion that pertains to issue at hand.
 As mentioned in Part 1, WCAG 2.0 is the internationally recognized body of recommendations for making digital content, whether websites or apps, more accessible—and generally more usable for the population at large.

 There are many accessibility issues to think through during the design and implementation phases of a mobile app or mobile website.
 Based on our experience, here are the most common application development practices that prevent users with disabilities from navigating or using your app well.